Digital Marketing Classes & Bootcamps Boston

 Web Optimization Specialist

 A career as a Web Optimization Specialist requires you to understand important digital marketing concepts such as proper page layout, keyword integration, and ad placement on appropriate sites.
-This career earns about $69,000 on average, while areas close to Boston (such as Fairfax, VA) make as much as $72,000, which is about 4% higher than the average.
+This career pays about $69,000 on average, while areas close to Boston (such as Fairfax, VA) pay as much as $72,000, which is about 4% higher than the average.

 Search Manager

-Starting a career as a Search Manager is a great option for people who finish a digital marketing course.
+Starting a career as a Search Manager is a great option for people who have finished a digital marketing course.
 You’ll use your knowledge of search engines to boost organic search results, focusing heavily on keyword usage and site optimization.
-Making an average of $80,000 nationally, areas near Boston (Washington, D.C. specifically) make $114,000, over 42% higher than average.
+Search Managers make an average of $80,000 nationally, with areas near Boston (Washington, D.C. specifically) making $114,000, which is over 42% higher than average.

 Digital Analyst